Korean and Vietnam Wars Monument, Durham

 Yes

-Located in front of the Durham County courthouse, this monument stands next to the Durham County World War I and World War II monuments.
-There is a Confederate monument on the other side of the Old Durham County Courthouse building.
+Located in front of the Durham County courthouse, this monument stands next to the Durham County World War I and the Durham County Worl War II Monuments.
+There is a Confederate monument on the other side of the entrance to the Old Durham County Courthouse building.